-- It is the student's responsibility to contact the senior institution to which they wish to transfer to determine the acceptability of CLEP credit.
+- For students who plan to transfer, it is their responsibility to contact the senior institution to which they wish to transfer to determine the acceptability of CLEP credit.

 Gordon Rule courses given credit by CLEP will be treated no differently from credit earned by students taking the course.
 There are 33 CLEP examinations.
 A student may earn three to 10 credits by passing any one exam.

-CLEP Registration Guides, which include application forms, are available in the College's Assessment and Testing Centers and at www.seminolestate.edu/testing.
-The registration guides also contain other pertinent information, such as detailed instructions for completing the application, test fees, dates on which tests are given and the method for reporting scores.
+CLEP Registration Guides, which include application forms, are available in Assessment and Testing and at www.seminolestate.edu/testing.
 This registration guide should be studied carefully before applying to take a CLEP test.